onn-a-qazilbash/Course-Notifier/README.md

 The university offers a "feature" to be emailed if there is a spot open.
 However, my frustration with this system is the university sends emails per half hour.
 If a class has a spot open at 12:01, the university will send an email at 12:30.
 This delay is enough for other people to enroll before I can get the email.

-This script will refresh the refresh the wait list page once every 10 minutes.
-If classes exist with one or more seats available, a text will be immediately sent to the users cell phone notifying them.
+This script will refresh the wait list page once every 10 minutes.
+If classes exist with one or more seats available, a text will be immediately sent to the users cell phone to notify them.

 ## How the text looks like
 ![](https://i.imgur.com/4nOpJ1W.jpg)